stevegrunwell/structured-data/slides/rdfa-play.md

 Note:

-While putting together this presentation, I also found this really cool tool for visualizing RDFa data.
+While putting together this presentation, I also found this really cool tool for visualizing RDFa data called "RDFa Play".

 Using our Homer Simpson example from earlier, we can see how everything relates within our RDFa-formatted objects.